Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Fluid Model Analysis of Starvation Probability

-The distribution of media file size depends on the types of contents.
-A measurement study in \cite{IWQoS08:Cheng} reveals that the music, entertainment, comedy and sports videos have different distributions of file size.
-In this section, we compare the starvation probability of several commonly used distributions, given the start-up threshold.
+We compare the starvation probabilities of exponential, log-normal and Pareto distributions, given the start-up threshold.
 Note that these distributions possess the same mean file size.
-We further assume that the users are homogeneous so that $\lambda$ and $\mu$ are the same for different types of file size distributions.
+We assume that the users are homogeneous so that $\lambda$ and $\mu$ are the same for different types of file size distributions.

 i) \emph{Exponential distribution:} Suppose that the file size $N$ follows an exponential distribution with parameter $\theta$.
 The probability of starvation, $P_s^{(1)}$, is obtained by